What does "minimal risk" mean?

 The Principal Investigator (PI) has the primary responsibility for protecting the welfare, rights, and privacy of individual subjects in a research project.
 Those with the academic rank of Professor, Associate Professor, or Assistant Professor at Lehigh University may serve as PI on an IRB protocol application.

-Professors of Practice may also serve as PI if the research proposal involves work conducted by students under the supervision of the Professor of Practice in the course of their teaching role.
+Professors of Practice and Teaching Faculty may also be approved to serve as PI if the research proposal involves work conducted by students under the supervision of the Professor of Practice / Teaching Faculty in the course of their teaching role.

 Research Fellows may serve as principal investigator if the research proposal involves work conducted by the Fellow under the terms of a formal collaborative research agreement or sponsored research agreement with Lehigh University.